th0mcumm1ngs/ARWIN/README.md

         croc [Your code phrase]

-8. Still on your Raspberry Pi, open 4 terminals all in the HomeSystem Directory.
+8. Still on your Raspberry Pi, open a new terminal in the HomeSystem-X.X.X Directory and install all dependencies with the command:

+        pip3 install -r requirements.txt

+    **DO NOT** close this terminal

+9. Go to the [ngrok website](https://ngrok.com) and create an account.
+Copy your auth token.
+On your external computer open a new terminal and type:

+        croc send --text [YOUR AUTH TOKEN]

+10. In the terminal from Step 9 on the Raspberry Pi type:

+        croc [Your code phrase]

+    Your auth token should appear.
+Copy it

+11. In the same terminal type:

+        chmod +x ngrok

+    then

+        ./ngrok authtoken [YOUR AUTH TOKEN]

+12. Open 4 terminals all in the HomeSystem-X.X.X Directory.
 In terminal 1 type `python3 main.py`, in terminal 2 type `python3 HS_Bot.py`, in terminal 3 type `python3 receiver.py` and in terminal 4 type `./ngrok http 5000`.

 ## Footnotes
 <sup>1</sup> An exapmle of this: